mistakevin/jekyll-clean/_layouts/README.md

 This is your `_layouts/` directory.
-This is where you put your "wrappers" that you would like to "extend".
+Here you put your "wrappers" that you would like to "extend".
 Let's look at an example.

 In a layout called `_layouts/default.html`, you could have something like:
 ```html